casus/minterpy/README.md

 ```

 ![Compare test function with its interpolant](docs/assets/test_function1D.png)
-For a more comprehensive examples, see the [tutorial](link-to-tutorials) section of the ``minterpy`` documentation.
+For a more comprehensive examples, see the [getting started guides](link-to-tutorials)
+section of the ``minterpy`` docs.

 ## Testing

-After installation, it is recommended to at least run the unit tests of ``minterpy``, where we use [`pytest`](https://docs.pytest.org/en/6.2.x/) to run the tests.
-If you want to run all tests, just hit
+After installation, we encourage you to at least run the unit tests of `minterpy`,
+where we use [`pytest`](https://docs.pytest.org/en/6.2.x/) to run the tests.

+If you want to run all tests, type:

 ```bash
 pytest [-vvv]
 ```

-within the ``minterpy`` source directory.
+from within the `minterpy` source directory.

-## Contributing to ``minterpy``
+## Contributing to `minterpy`

-Contributions to the ``minterpy`` packages are highly wellcome.
-For that it is recommended to have a look on the [CONTRIBUTING.md] first.
-For a more complehensive contribution guide visit the [developer section](link-to-developer-section) of the documentation.
+Contributions to the `minterpy` packages are highly welcome.
+We recommend you to have a look at the [CONTRIBUTING.md](./CONTRIBUTING.md) first.
+For a more comprehensive contribution guide visit
+the [Contributors section](link-to-developer-section) of the documentation.

-## Credits and contributers
+## Credits and contributors

-This work was partly funded by the Center for Advanced Systems Understanding (CASUS) that is financed by Germany’s Federal Ministry of Education and Research (BMBF) and by the Saxon Ministry for Science, Culture and Tourism (SMWK) with tax funds on the basis of the budget approved by the Saxon State Parliament.
+This work was partly funded by the Center for Advanced Systems Understanding (CASUS)
+that is financed by Germany’s Federal Ministry of Education and Research (BMBF)
+and by the Saxony Ministry for Science, Culture and Tourism (SMWK)
+with tax funds on the basis of the budget approved by the Saxony State Parliament.

-#### the minterpy development team
+### The minterpy development team

-The core development of the ``minterpy`` is currently done by a small team at the Center for Advanced Systems Understanding ([CASUS]), namely
+The core development of the `minterpy` is currently done
+by a small team at the Center for Advanced Systems Understanding ([CASUS]),
+namely

 - Uwe Hernandez Acosta ([HZDR]/[CASUS]) (u.hernandez@hzdr.de)
 - Sachin Krishnan Thekke Veettil ([HZDR]/[CASUS]) (s.thekke-veettil@hzdr.de)
-- Damar Wicaksono (add-email-here)
+- Damar Wicaksono ([HZDR]/[CASUS]) (d.wicaksono@hzdr.de)

-#### Mathematical foundation
+### Mathematical foundation

 - Michael Hecht ([HZDR]/[CASUS]) (m.hecht@hzdr.de)

-#### Former Members and Contributions
+### Former Members and Contributions

 - Jannik Michelfeit
 - Nico Hoffman ([HZDR])
 - Steve Schmerler ([HZDR])
 - Vidya Chandrashekar (TU Dresden)

-#### Acknowledgement
+### Acknowledgement

 - Klaus Steiniger ([HZDR])
 - Patrick Stiller ([HZDR])
 - Matthias Werner ([HZDR])